finos/legend/docs/getting-started/contribute-to-legend.md

 ## Contribute to models

-Use models to define your data and describe how they relate to each other.

-### Create new models and edit existing models

 FINOS hosts a shared version of Legend Studio in the public cloud, which is available to prototype collaborative data modeling, at https://legend.finos.org/studio.
 If you'd like to access the existing models, **request access to the modeling instance** at [finos.org/legend](https://www.finos.org/legend).

 Once you've requested access to the modeling instance, you can get started and [create a model](create-model.md).